 While it is amazing to see how winter wildlife prepares and survives the brutal cold, snow, and ice of Wisconsin winters, it is also a nuisance in the spring to see how trees and animals affect each other in the winter.
 Animals such as deer, squirrels, rabbits, and chipmunks are just a few of the creatures active year-round and live in the cold.

-During the spring, and summer we are often protecting those plants most susceptible in our gardens.
+During the spring and summer, we are often protecting those plants most susceptible to our gardens.
 We add wire around our hydrangeas and rose bushes to prevent deer from chomping on new growth, buds, and fully developed segments.
-Similarly, we inspect our gardens for holes, and burrows where rabbits, moles, and voles are seeking inhabitance.
+Similarly, we inspect our gardens for holes and burrows where rabbits, moles, and voles are seeking inhabitance.
 We tend to take preemptive measures towards protecting our smaller plants, and often overlook protecting our trees in winter.

 Rutting season or bark rubbing season?

 During the early fall, male deer are on the move to partake in the rutting season.
 With over a million deer inhabiting the state of Wisconsin, it is no surprise that deer are one of the most prominent threats to your trees during Fall and early Winter.
 Rutting season is when male deer rub their antlers against trees in a ploy to wear off their velvet.
 Thin barked trees, such as birch and redbud are more susceptible to damage from deer than other trees.

 If these thin-barked trees experience bark loss surrounding the entire circumference of a section of the trunk, they are more susceptible to girdling.
 If a tree experiences girdling, it is likely to die.
 Most trees can recover from this damage but will lose limbs above the aggravated area.

 You’re probably wondering what girdling is exactly.
 Well, when an animal rubs the bark off the entire circumference of a tree, the energy transfers up and down the tree can be cut off.